geerc/www/gkapfham/research/papers/paper-seke2015.md

 ### Abstract

 The characterization of an algorithm's worst-case time complexity is useful because it succinctly captures how its runtime will grow as the input size becomes arbitrarily large.
-However, for certain algorithms---such as those performing search-based test data generation---a theoretical analysis to determine worst-case time complexity is difficult to generalize and thus not often reported in the literature.
+However, for certain algorithms &mdash; such as those performing search-based test data generation &mdash; a theoretical analysis to determine worst-case time complexity is difficult to generalize and thus not often reported in the literature.
 This paper introduces a framework that empirically determines an algorithm's worst-case time complexity by doubling the size of the input and observing the change in runtime.
 Since the relational database is a centerpiece of modern software and the database's schema is